 Dr. Rajkumar Phatate

-Professor & Head - Centre of Entrepreneurship
+Professor & Head - Centre for Entrepreneurship & Innovation

 Entrepreneurship & Innovation